bullsoft/openshift/README.md

 fi
 ```

-Then, type these on terminal
+Then, type these on terminal:

 ```bash
 cd ~